What is Novated Leasing and is it Right for Me? (A Detailed Guide)

 Some of the cost is taken from your ‘before-tax’ income

 A novated lease allows for your employer to take money directly from your pay to make payments for your vehicle and its running costs.
-Some of this money is taken before you are taxed on it, meaning you do not have to pay tax on that portion of your income throughout the year.
+Some or all of this money is taken before you are taxed on it, meaning you do not have to pay tax on that portion of your income throughout the year.
 This can reduce your taxable income, and in turn, increase your disposable income.

 Some of the cost is taken from your ‘after-tax’ income

-However, to help offset any FBT you may be liable to pay on your novated lease, your deductions can be set up to include a portion of your post-tax salary.
+To help offset any FBT you may be liable to pay on your novated lease, your deductions can be set up to include a portion of your post-tax salary.
 This is known as the Employee Contribution Method (ECM).
 By paying using the ECM, you reduce the taxable value of the car, which in turn reduces the FBT payable to nil.

 Budgeting your car's running costs